DislikesSchool/EduPage2/README.md

 See the [open issues](https://github.com/DislikesSchool/EduPage2/issues) for a list of proposed features (and known issues).

+Or the [project board](https://github.com/orgs/DislikesSchool/projects/1/views/2) for a more organised list of upcoming features

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
 * If you have suggestions for adding or removing projects, feel free to [open an issue](https://github.com/DislikesSchool/EduPage2/issues/new) to discuss it, or directly create a pull request after you edit the *README.md* file with necessary changes.
 * Please make sure you check your spelling and grammar.
 * Create individual PR for each suggestion.
-* Please also read through the [Code Of Conduct](https://github.com/DislikesSchool/EduPage2/blob/main/CODE_OF_CONDUCT.md) before posting your first idea as well.
+* Please also read through the [Code Of Conduct](https://github.com/DislikesSchool/EduPage2/blob/master/CODE_OF_CONDUCT.md) before posting your first idea as well.

 ### Creating A Pull Request